Muha2023/github-sharing-Uc/README.md

 11. NaN values in the 'Funding ($B)' column are replaced with 0 using the `fillna()` method.
 Then, the column is converted to an integer data type using `astype('int64')`.

-12.I encountered a challenge regarding the conversion of Funding from string to integer as it contain $ sign as well as Millions to Billions.
+12.I encountered a challenge regarding the conversion of Funding from string to integer as it contain $ sign as well as Millions(M) to Billions(B).
+   Therefore most of insights were limited to Valuation columns,I intend to explore the Funding column to come out with interesting insights in future.